gxtaillon/spot/README.md

         return this.myValue;
     }

-    // Since public is already used by pawn, __public, __private and __protected are used to indicated the members visibility __public public setTruth1(Demo:this, _truth1) {
+    // Since public is already used by pawn, __public, __private and __protected
+    //  are used to indicated the members visibility
+    // The following function will then be
+    __public public setTruth1(Demo:this, _truth1) {
         return this.truth1 = _truth1;
     }